 - Monitor North Walnut Creek.

 If you are a homeowner or business owner in the City of Clive and you live or work within a flood prone area, pay close attention to heavy rain fall events within the watershed.
-Typical heavy rainfall events take place between May and June, but we have had major flood events in late winter and late summer as well.
+Typical heavy rainfall events take place between May and June, but we have had major flood events in late winter and late summer.
 It is important you stay informed to the latest weather reports and information during wet weather periods.
 A NOAA weather radio will alarm you during the late evening and early morning.
-If you are at work, listen to the radio or access the NOAA Des Moines Internet site for the latest watches and warnings.
+If you are at work, listen to the radio or access the NOAA Des Moines website for the latest watches and warnings.

 Flooding can occur after prolonged rainfall over several days causing a river or stream to overflow and flood the surrounding area.
 Flash flooding can occur after intense rainfall of one inch or more an hour.
 Flash floods often give very little warning, developing in a few minutes or a few hours.
 A flash flood watch means flooding or flash flooding is possible in your area.
 Stay tuned to local television and radio for updates or advice.
 For the late evening and early morning hours, it is recommended that you purchase a NOAA weather radio, which automatically announces impending dangerous weather situations.